Home

 *The Tamar Valley Donkey Sanctuary situated just of the A390 near Callington.

-*The Tamar Otter Sanctuary The Otter Trust breeds the animals and reintroduces them back into the wild.
+Tamar Valley Otter Sanctuary The Otters are bred and reintroduced back into the wild.
 Visitor centre and nature trail with wildfowl and deer.
 Situated on the B3254 to Bude.